 Sasol has selected Fluor Technip Integrated, a joint venture of two world-class firms, as the primary engineering, procurement and construction management contractor.

-Early works activities, site preparation and civil construction work have been under way since 2014 and are nearly complete.
+Early works activities, site preparation and civil construction work have been under way since 2014.
 On-site concrete batch plants are operational and internal haul routes are complete, eliminating a significant amount of off-site public road use for material deliveries.
 Site above ground work is under way and the heavy haul route widening and strengthening project is complete.
 Mechanical, electrical and instrumentation work began in 2016.
-As of March 31, 2017, LCCP was about 68 percent complete.
+As of Sept.
+30, 2017, LCCP was about 79 percent complete.

 Learn more about our construction activities and timeline or sign up for SasolTEXT, a text message notification system used to keep the community informed about off-site construction activities.